marco-michel/TimeEvolver/README.md

 # Usage

-## Usage 1: Examplary Program
+## Usage 1: Examplary Program I

 A first option to use the program relies on a concrete example.
+For this purpose we provide the code to generate the model studied in

+Dvali, G., Eisemann, L., Michel, M., & Zell, S. (2020).
+Black hole metamorphosis and stabilization by memory burden.
+Physical Review D, 102(10), 103523.

 In order to execute the corresponding program, navigate to ``cd build/Example`` and type:
 ```
 ./main
 ```